The Barcode, Office Tower AKH Wien

 The challenges of adding to an existing structure

 The conversion of an out-of-date concrete shell into a contemporary work environment presents particular challenges.
 The tower is to be entirely gutted, leaving only the reinforced concrete frame.
 Despite structural and geometric constraints, a new room arrangement that offers great flexibility and efficiency is incorporated into the existing structure.
 Essential components of the renovation include a seminar centre on the ground floor and modern offices on the upper storeys as well as structural and technical renovation.
 The building plant will be renovated and relocated to the roof, creating an open landscape on the top floor that meets contemporary work requirements.
 The new, thermally optimized façade will be constructed of metal panels that change white in a barcode pattern and will be crowned by a one and a half storey high glass element.
-The pavement of the redesigned forecourt takes up the barcode theme, while street furniture, benches, planters - containing winter-hardy medicinal plants gingko and bamboo - and porches are made of precast reinforced concrete elements.
+The pavement of the redesigned forecourt takes up the barcode theme, while street furniture, benches, planters – containing winter-hardy medicinal plants and gingko – and porches are made of precast reinforced concrete elements.
 The overall atmosphere brings the subtle charm of the sixties to the 2020s.

 Attractive architecture for a contemporary work space